-- We compute projections of annual and seasonal mean temperatures, constrained by both GSAT and regional temperature ob-340 servations using the KCC method.
-The choice to consider both global and regional observations in implementing the constraint follows Qasmi and Ribes (2021), and is consistent with the choice discussed above for estimating past changes.
+We compute projections of annual and seasonal mean temperatures constrained by both GSAT and regional temperature observations using the KCC method.
+The choice to consider both global and regional observations in implementing the constraint follows Qasmi and Ribes (2021) and is consistent with the choice discussed above for estimating past changes.
 It enables us to provide a consistent assessment of both past and future changes.
-As discussed in Section 2, only annual-mean observations are used in the constraint, so that summer and winter projections are constrained by the observed annual-mean warming. - Results are given for 4 SSP scenarios (Figure 5 and Table 1).
-As a general result, the combined observational constraint 345 by GSAT and regional observations leads us to revise the CMIP6 projected warming upwards.
-For all seasons and scenarios, the CMIP6 best-estimate is revised upward, typically by 10% in the late 21st century.
-The observational constraint also leads to a significant narrowing of the 5-95% confidence range by 40% to 50% in the late 21st century, and even more in the near term.
-This affects primarily the lower bound of the confidence range, which is strongly revised upwards, and comes closer to - 350 the unconstrained CMIP6 multi-model mean.
+As discussed in Sect.
+2, only annual mean observations are used in the constraint so that summer and winter projections are constrained by the observed annual mean warming.

+Results are given for four SSP scenarios (Fig. 5 and Table 1).
+As a general result, the combined observational constraint by GSAT and regional observations leads us to revise the CMIP6 projected warming upwards.
+For all seasons and scenarios, the CMIP6 best estimate is revised upward, typically by 10 % in the late 21st century.
+The observational constraint also leads to a significant narrowing of the 5 %-95 % confidence range by 40 % to 50 % in the late 21st century and even more in the near term.
+This primarily affects the lower bound of the confidence range, which is strongly revised upwards and comes closer to the unconstrained CMIP6 multimodel mean.
 The upper bound is usually slightly shifted downwards - consistent with GSAT results.
-In the intermediate scenario SSP2-4.5, the expected annual mean warming in 2100 is assessed to be 3.8°C (2.9 to 4.8°C).
+In the intermediate scenario SSP2-4.5, the expected annual mean warming in 2100 is assessed to be 3.8 °C (2.9 to 4.8 °C).
 Furthermore, as GHG emissions are still positive at that time in this scenario, temperature is still rising.
 Beyond the upward revision, the temporal shape of the temperature response is weakly affected by the constraint.
-Remarkably, in low (SSP1-2.6) or intermediate (SSP2-4.5) scenarios, the highest warming rate has occurred recently, or is occurring now (Figure - 355 S2).
+Remarkably, in low (SSP1-2.6) or intermediate (SSP2-4.5) scenarios, the highest warming rate has occurred recently or is occurring now (Fig. S2).
 This suggests that the current period may be critical with respect to climate adaptation.